 1. Cape Baily Track

-One of the most popular walking tracks in the National Park is the Cape Baily Track.
+One of the most popular walking tracks in the National Park is the scenic Cape Baily Track.

 Starting at the Cape Solander Lookout, this 6km return coastal trail meanders through a beautiful landscape of sandstone cliff tops and sand dunes to the Cape Baily Lighthouse.

 2. Muru and Yena Tracks

 The Muru and Yena walking tracks connect the visitor centre with the Yena picnic area just north of Cape Solander.

 The two tracks run parrallel and can easily be combined as a 3km circuit walk, with start and finish at the Kurnell Visitor Centre.